michael-camilleri/IMADGE/README.md

 ## 2. Dataset
  * This dataset contains associated features for groups of three mice in the homecage:
     * The data pertains to all male cages (three mice per-cage) from the C57BL/6NTac strain at the 3-month or 12-month age group.
-There are in total 16 unique cages: refer to [1, §3.3] for general details of the data demographics.
+There are in total 16 unique cages: refer to [1, §3.3] for general information about the data demographics and to [3] for details of the animal husbandry/data collection.
     * The features include mouse positions within the cage, locations in the image and automatically generated behaviour labels: refer to [1, §6.2] for the automated labelling process.
  * The basic unit of processing is the **Behavioural Time Interval (BTI)** (1 second duration): within this, we are interested in the behaviour of each mouse individually.
  * The data is provided for reproducibility purposes and also to allow further research on the data: for this reason, it is provided in its complete form and with minimal processing.